-If you are able to tailor your sales messaging for the different buyer personas that you target and interact with, you will be able to communicate more clearly how you can help and this can build more interest and engagement.
-In this video, we outline the first step in targeting different buyer personas and that is to map out your campaign coordinates.
+If you are able to tailor your sales messaging for the different that you target and interact with, you will be able to communicate more clearly how you can help and this can build more interest and engagement.
+In this video, we outline the first step in targeting different and that is to map out your campaign coordinates.

 What are campaign coordinates?

 Campaign coordinates is a term that we came up with to help you with organizing and building your campaigns.
 It is similar to how coordinates on a map work.